Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 \subsection{Identifiability assessment}

-As a reminder, let us state that model identifiability refers to the ability to uniquely determine the values of model parameters from the available data \citep{gimenez2004methods}.
-A model is globally identifiable if there is a one-to-one correspondence between its parameters and the model \citep{cole20202parameter, gimenez2004methods}.
+As a reminder, let us state that model identifiability refers to the ability to uniquely determine the values of model parameters from the available data under parametric model assumptions \citep{gimenez2004methods}.
+A model is globally identifiable if there is a one-to-one correspondence between its parameters and the model \citep{gimenez2004methods, cole20202parameter}.
 In a locally identifiable model, only a few parameter values can produce the observed data with the same likelihood.

 As the framework used is Bayesian, and we still wish to evaluate estimator properties in a frequentist sense, we use the posterior distribution mean across MCMC draws \cite[p.
 127-128]{cole20202parameter}.
-The distribution of posterior means across simulated data sets is therefore used to diagnose parameter identifiability.
+The distribution of posterior means across simulated datasets is therefore used to diagnose parameter identifiability.

-We initially used scatter plots to assess bias on point estimates of $\hat{\psi_{it}}$ relative to the true $\psi_{it}$ (as per D\&S), for each study, scenario, and sub-scenario of spatial and temporal autocorrelation.
-Bias on occupancy probability was diagnosed whenever the obtained relationship deviated from a 1:1 relationship (perfect matching between $\hat{\psi_{it}}$ and $\psi_{it}$).
-In addition to the scatter plots, we made spatial maps of $\hat{\psi_{it}}$, $\psi_{it}$ and of their difference, enabling the identification of bias in space.
-We did these maps for a single simulated dataset under the two most extreme sub scenarios of spatial and temporal autocorrelation: low parameter values ($\phi=3.75$ [or $0.5$ in study-scenario 1-1], $\sigma^2=0.3$, $\rho=0.5$, $\sigma^2_T=0.3$) and high parameter values ($\phi=15$ [or $1$ in study-scenario 1-1], $\sigma^2=1.5$, $\rho=0.9$, $\sigma^2_T=1.5$), see Table \ref{table:parameter-description} for a description of parameters.
+We initially used scatter plots to assess bias on point estimates of $\hat{\psi_{it}}$ relative to the true $\psi_{it}$ (as done in D\&S), for each study, scenario, and sub-scenario of spatial and temporal autocorrelation.
+Bias on occupancy probability was diagnosed whenever the obtained relationship deviated from a 1:1 relationship, which represents the perfect match between $\hat{\psi_{it}}$ and $\psi_{it}$.
+In addition to the scatter plots, we made spatial maps of $\hat{\psi_{it}}$, $\psi_{it}$ and of their differences, enabling the identification of bias in space.
+We did these maps for a single simulated dataset under the two most extreme sub scenarios of spatial and temporal autocorrelation: low parameter values ($\phi=3.75$ [or $0.5$ in study-scenario 1-1], $\sigma^2=0.3$, $\rho=0.5$, $\sigma^2_T=0.3$) and high parameter values ($\phi=15$ [or $1$ in study-scenario 1-1], $\sigma^2=1.5$, $\rho=0.9$, $\sigma^2_T=1.5$), see Table \ref{table:parameter-description} for a description of all true parameter values).

+Scatter plots were used to evaluate the relationship between the true and estimated product of occupancy and detection probability.
+There may be scenarios where $\psi$ and $p$ cannot be estimated separately but their product (apparent occupancy probability) can be estimated, therefore diagnosing a problem of identifiability \citep{gimenez2004methods, cole20202parameter}.
+Thus, we obtained the true $\psi_{it} \times p_{it}$ and the estimated $\hat{\psi_{it}} \times \hat{p_{it}}$ for each simulated dataset.
+Note that the detection probability was aggregated at site and time level by calculating its average across the $J$ survey occasions.

 Barplots were used to evaluate how the mean squared errors ($\text{MSE}(\hat{\psi_{it}})=\mathbb{E}[(\hat{\psi_{it}} - \psi_{it})^2]$) of the occupancy estimator varied across studies and scenarios.
 The MSE was also calculated for the estimators of $\phi$ and $\rho$.